poteto/no.lol/content/blog/2020-05-11-this-time-is-different/index.md

 We often look to heuristics like Twitter follower count, stars on GitHub, and other proxies to tell us what we should do next.
 That's fair--sometimes, you just want to get your job done.
 Software is still a relatively young industry, and it seems to change rapidly.
 That often is overwhelming.
 But don't start from the default of thinking that this must be good because someone else said so.
 Consider the problem you're trying to solve, the opportunity cost of going with this solution instead of another, and the tradeoffs your team is comfortable making.
 Dealing with ambiguity and making tradeoffs is part of the job.

 More importantly, realize that whatever you decide to go with today will likely [change](https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to) in the long term.
-And that's okay.
+If your project even lasts that long :) And that's okay.

 ### This time is no different